 Farsi, Greek, and especially Turkish (Ottoman) have left traces in Arabic.
-Let’s continue our journey into the Etymology of words.
+Our journey into the Etymology of words – foreign words in Arabic.

 In Arabic there are several words that don’t look Arabic.
 In fact, they aren’t Arabic; they are foreign words and thus do not follow the rules of Semitic languages.